-Note: The non-secure transport can be used for publishing telemetry data that was specifically indicated to non-confidential in the data model.
+Expires November 6, 2016 [Page 8] A non-secure transport can be can be used for publishing telemetry data or other operational state that was specifically indicated to non-confidential in the data model in the Yang syntax.
 The configuration of ephemeral data in the I2RS Agent by the I2RS client SHOULD be done over a secure transport.
 It is anticipated that the passing of most I2RS ephemeral state operational status SHOULD be done over a secure transport.
-Data models SHOULD clearly annotate what data nodes can be passed over an insecure connection.
-The default transport is a secure transport.
+As [I-D.ietf-i2rs-ephemeral-state] notes data model MUST indicate whether the transport exchanging the data between I2RS client and I2RS agent is secure or insecure.
+The default mode of transport is secure so data models SHOULD clearly annotate what data nodes can be passed over an insecure connection.
 SEC-REQ-10: A secure transport MUST be associated with a key management solution that can guarantee that only the entities having sufficient privileges can get the keys to encrypt/decrypt the sensitive data.
-Per BCP107 [RFC4107] this key management system SHOULD be automatic, but MAY BE manual if the following constraints from BCP107:
+Per BCP107 [RFC4107] this key management system SHOULD be automatic, but MAY be manual in the following scenarios: a) The environment has limited bandwidth or high round-trip times. b) The information being protected has low value.

-a)environment has limited bandwidth or high round-trip times, b) the information being protected has a low value and c) the total volume over the entire lifetime of the long-term session key will be very low, d) the scale of the deployment is limited.
+c) The total volume of traffic over the entire lifetime of the long-term session key will be very low. d) The scale of the deployment is limited.